 2. Reset OneDrive:

-- Press Win+R, type onedrive.exe /reset
+- Press Win+R, type onedrive.exe /reset, and press Enter.

 3. Reinstall the App: